nyrellcl/nyrellcl.github.io/README.md

+# Update 3/10/22
+I've completely re-done the layout and design.
+The last version was not very well organized and needed a lot of improvements.
+This design and layout is much more clean and the code as well.
+I am currently developing the mobile version of the site.

 This project serves as practice for my current knowledge of HTML and CSS.
 I had asked a friend of mine to borrow their pictures and create a one-page photo portfolio using only HTML, CSS, CSS grid, and media queries.